dabolichin/dabolichin.github.io/src/pages/index.md

 In Exigen Services I have:

 - Designed and built architecture for core Insurance System components
-- Leaded POC solution implementation
+- Led POC solution implementation
-- Leaded the Team of Java developers and testers
+- Led the Team of Java developers and testers
 - Facilitated communication between dependent project teams
 - Adopted Agile frameworks and practices (Scrum, Kanban, XP) in day-to-day operation
 - Acted as Product Owner Proxy and specified User stories (both technical and non-technical)